-- Level 1: Student is unable to recall any part of the story or connect with any key ideas in the story, even with teacher assistance. - Level 2: Student is able to recall the story and make some reflections on the story, but does not completely connect or understand key ideas. - Level 3: Student is able to recall the story well and make a one-to-one connection in the story to events in his/her life that demonstrates an event in the story, but without much specific analogical connection or inference (e.g., the student has seen a funny chicken once). - Level 4: Student is able to recall the story well and make an analogical connection to something in his/her life and can elaborate on these feelings (e.g., the student says, unlike the silly village people in the story, she is able to tell the difference between important and practical things and things that cannot really happen).
+- Level 1: Student is unable to recall any part of the story or connect with any key ideas in the story, even with teacher assistance. - Level 2: Student is able to recall the story and make some reflections on the story, but does not completely connect or understand key ideas. - Level 3: Student is able to recall the story well and make a one-to-one connection in the story to events in his/her life that demonstrates an event in the story, but without much specific analogical connection or inference (e.g., the woman has seen pigeons before and the student has seen pigeons before). - Level 4: Student is able to recall the story well and make an analogical connection to something in his/her life and can elaborate on these feelings (e.g., the student says a friend imagines him to be very different from how he really is and tries to change him the way the old woman wanted to change the eagle).